RecklessTedsFunland/ahrs/README.md

 readings from accelerometers, gyros, and magnetometers and calculate the pose (roll, pitch, and yaw) of the sensor.

+The node does:

+* Digital noise filtering
+* Bias correction
+* Calculates the roll, pitch, and yaw
+* Calculates the compass heading (yaw is wrt North)

 ## IMU

 ![IMU](http://i1268.photobucket.com/albums/jj568/mars_university/blog/MinIMU-9-Ver1.png)